Semiclassical truncated-Wigner-approximation theory of molecular-vibration-polariton dynamics in optical cavities

-Here, $W_0$ is the Wigner function for the initial density operator $\hat{\rho}(t=0)$, $\Omega_\text{W}$ is the Weyl symbol of the operator $\hat{\Omega}$, and $\mathbf{R}(t)$, $\mathbf{P}(t)$, and $\alpha(t)$ represent the values of the dynamic variables at time $t$ obtained by solving the set of equations of motion~\eqref{eq: equation of motion 1}-\eqref{eq: equation of motion 3} along with the set of initial conditions: $\mathbf{R}(t=0)=\mathbf{R}_0$, $\mathbf{P}(t=0)=\mathbf{P}_0$, and $\alpha(t=0)=\alpha_0$.
+Here, $W_0$ is the Wigner function for the initial density operator $\hat{\rho}(t=0)$, $\Omega_\text{W}$ is the Weyl symbol of the operator $\hat{\Omega}$, and $\mathbf{R}(t)$, $\mathbf{P}(t)$, and $a(t)$ represent the values of the dynamic variables at time $t$ obtained by solving the set of equations of motion~\eqref{eq: equation of motion 1}-\eqref{eq: equation of motion 3} along with the set of initial conditions: $\mathbf{R}(t=0)=\mathbf{R}_0$, $\mathbf{P}(t=0)=\mathbf{P}_0$, and $a(t=0)=a_0$.

-\textit{Molecular-vibration-polariton dynamics in a system of diatomic molecules--} We now apply the above-developed TWA theory to investigate the molecular-vibration-polariton dynamics in a system of identical diatomic molecules.
+\textit{Molecular-vibration-polariton dynamics in a system of diatomic molecules--} We now apply the above-developed TWA theory to investigate the quantum dynamics of molecular-vibration-polaritons in a system of identical diatomic molecules.
 The vibration of a molecule in its electronic ground state is modeled by the Morse potential:

 Here, $q$ represents the distance between the two nuclei, and $q_\text{e}$ and $D$ denote the equilibrium bond length and the dissociation energy, respectively.
 The system is assumed to be sufficiently dilute that the inter-molecular interactions are negligible.
-The functional form assumed for the dipole moment function of a diatomic molecule is given by
+The dipole moment function for a diatomic molecule is assumed to have the following form:

 In the numerical calculations below, the parameters for the HF molecule will be used: $\alpha=1.174$, $D=0.225$, $q_\text{e}=1.7329$, $A=0.4541$, and $B=0.0064$~\cite{Mondal23}.
 The reduced mass for the relative motion of the two nuclei is $M=1744.59$.
 These values are all given in atomic units.